The Culture: Overview

-The Culture is characterized as being a post-scarcity society, having overcome most physical constraints on life and being an egalitarian, stable society without the use of any form of force or compulsion, except where necessary to protect others.
-That being said, some citizens and especially crafty Minds tend to enjoy manipulating others, in particular by controlling the course of alien societies, through the group known as Contact.
+The Culture is characterised as a post-scarcity society, having overcome most physical constraints on life and being an egalitarian, stable society without the use of any form of force or compulsion, except where necessary to protect others.
+That being said, some citizens, including the extremely powerful artificial intelligences, Minds, sometimes engage in the manipulation of others.
+This can include influencing or controlling the development of alien societies, through the group known as Contact.

-Minds, extremely powerful artificial intelligences, have an important role.
-They administer this abundance for the benefit of all.
-As one commentator has said:

-The novels of the Culture cycle, therefore, mostly deal with people at the fringes of the Culture: diplomats, spies, or mercenaries; those who interact with other civilisations, and who do the Culture's dirty work in moving those societies closer to the Culture ideal, sometimes by force.
+The novels of the Culture cycle mostly deal with people at the fringes of the Culture: diplomats, spies, or mercenaries; those who interact with other civilisations, and who do the Culture's dirty work in moving those societies closer to the Culture ideal, sometimes by force.

 Fictional history

 In this fictional universe, the Culture exists concurrently with human society on Earth.
-The time frame for the published Culture stories is from 1267 to roughly 2970, with Earth being contacted around 2100, though the Culture had covertly visited the planet in the 1970s in The State of the Art.
+The time frame for the published Culture stories is from 1267 CE to roughly 2970 CE, with Earth being contacted around 2100 CE, though the Culture had covertly visited the planet in the 1970s in The State of the Art.

 The Culture itself is described as having been created when several humanoid species and machine sentiences reached a certain social level, and took not only their physical, but also their civilisational evolution into their own hands.
 In The Player of Games, the Culture is described as having existed as a space-faring society for eleven thousand years.
 In The Hydrogen Sonata, one of these founding civilisations was named as the Buhdren Federality.